Quaternioneer/docker/README.md

 Step 4: See pictures.

 Step 5: Since I do not want to delete the blue branch, but I have abandoned it.
 I named the other branch capitan.
 The pipelines are master/capitan instead of blue/green.
+The capitan screenshot is in the capitan branch.